Homotopy Probability Theory II: Introduction

 The reasons that quantum field theory frequently involves a differential have little to do with quantum fields.
 Rather, the differential is a tool used to handle symmetries by algebraic methods, and this tool can be applied to ordinary probability theory.
 In much the same way that one may resolve relations in homological algebra by replacing a module with a free resolution, one might extend a space of random variables with relations among expectation values to a larger chain complex of random variables where the relations are encoded in the differential.
 Then homotopical computations provide new ways to compute invariants of interest, such as joint moments.
 This idea is illustrated with a toy example in Section \ref{sec:example}.
 Of course, there may be several ways for a given space of random variables to be extended to a chain complex of random variables, so care should be taken to understand which quantities are invariant of the original space of random variables and do not depend on choices made in a particular extension.
 This leads to the concept of \emph{homotopy random variables} (Definition \ref{def:hrv}) and their \emph{moments} and \emph{cumulants} (Definitions \ref{def:moment} and \ref{def:cumulant}).

 Independent of any utilitarian advantages to replacing spaces of random variables by chain complexes of random variables, homotopy theoretic ideas provide attractive structural aspects to probability theory.
 Cumulants, for example, are interpreted as a homotopy morphism and then tools in homotopy theory, both computational and theoretical, can be brought to bear upon them.
 As another example, this point of view indicates how to construct a category of probability spaces that is different than previous constructions---there are, for example, many more morphisms.
+Moreover, once the framework for studying maps that do not respect structure is applied to probability theory, there become ways for the ideas, language, and tools of probability theory to participate in other areas that feature a non-structure preserving map.
+Period integrals of smooth projective hypersurfaces are one such area where the participation seems to generate some new concepts \cite{PP} .

 The authors would like to thank Tyler Bryson, Joseph Hirsh, Tom LeGatta, and Bruno Vallette for many helpful discussions.